 As a child, a family nurse declared she was as “pretty as a ladybird.”
 The nickname stuck.
-She graduated from the University of Texas at Austin with a bachelor’s degree in art followed and continued on there studying journalism, with the plan to become a newspaper reporter.
-In the summer of 1934, she met Lyndon Baines Johnson who was a Congressional aide.
+She graduated from the University of Texas at Austin with a bachelor’s degree in art and continued studying journalism, with the plan to become a newspaper reporter.
+In the summer of 1934, she met Lyndon Baines Johnson, who was a Congressional aide.
 They married in November 1934, just seven weeks after their first date.
 She borrowed from her inheritance to help finance his first election campaign.

 As first lady, she supported the “war on poverty,” the Headstart Program, and worked for the “beautification” of Washington, DC.
-Following the presidency, Lady Bird Johnson wrote the 800-page White House Diary which detailed her husband’s life including the aftermath of the Kennedy assassination.
+Following the presidency, Lady Bird Johnson wrote the 800-page White House Diary, which detailed her husband’s life, including the aftermath of the Kennedy assassination.
 She also remained active in beautification projects.
 In the 1960s, she planted bulbs and trees along roadsides to call attention to the growing crisis of habitat and species loss.

 Lady Bird Johnson created the First Lady’s Committee for a More Beautiful Capital and her work became the first major legislative campaign launched by a first lady, the Highway Beautification Act of 1965.
 Her love for native wildflowers inspired her to create the National Wildflower Research Center in 1982 near Austin, Texas.
 It was renamed in her honor in 1998.